List of Halo characters: Atriox

 Halo: The Official Spartan Field Manual further details Atriox's openness to recruiting humans, as well as how his Brutes Chieftains have spread their influence into Brute colonies as well as human criminal enterprises.
 In Halo: Divine Wind, several Banished humans are mentioned to have accompanied Atriox on his voyage to the Forerunner world known as the Ark.

 In Halo Wars 2, Atriox, who had taken over the Ark, reveals himself to Spartan-II Red Team of the UNSC Ship Spirit of Fire who had just arrived.
 Atriox attacks the Spartans and lets them escape, sending his Banished forces to chase after them.
 A prolonged battle for territory ensues between the crew of the Spirit of Fire and Atriox's forces.
 Having lost Decimus and his flagship in the battle, Atriox expresses respect to his enemy for their tenacity, and offers them a chance to leave peacefully rather than be hunted down.
 Captain Cutter of the Spirit of Fire refuses and successfully captures a Halo ring, recently created by the Ark, from the Banished.
-Atriox later orders his forces to plunder resources from the ruins of the former Covenant capital, High Charity, and warns them not to go inside.
-Pavium and Voridus ignore Atriox's orders and accidentally unleash the Flood upon the Ark once more.
-After the two succeed in killing a Proto-Gravemind, an enraged Atriox confronts them about their actions, having had to divert significant forces from his battle with the UNSC to contain the Flood.
-Atriox orders his two subordinates to clean up their mess and help the Ark's defenses to finish containing the Flood.
-The livid Atriox kills a surviving Flood infection form and departs the area.